SaurabhNandy/VoiceMail/README.md

 # TODOs
 - [ ] Integrate Gmail api with the application
 - [ ] Create different folders for received mails like sent, trash, etc.
-- [ ] Add attachment support for mails.
+- [ ] Add attachment support to mails.

 <br>